About Deborah

 Long bio

-I’m the author of several books, including “Overcoming Overthinking: 36 Ways to Tame Anxiety for Work, School, and Life”, “Oy Vey!
-Isn’t a Strategy: 25 Solutions for Personal and Professional Success”“Money Talks: 100 Strategies to Master Tricky Conversations About Money” and “Tips of the Tongue: The Nonnative English Speaker’s Guide to Mastering Public Speaking.”
-I am also a contributing author to the Harvard Business Review Emotional Intelligence book series.
+Deborah is the author of multiple books, including her newest release, Aim High and Bounce Back: A Successful Woman’s Guide to Rethinking and Rising Up from Failure; Overcoming Overthinking: 36 Ways to Tame Anxiety for Work, School, and Life; Oy Vey!
+Isn’t a Strategy: 25 Solutions for Personal and Professional Success; Money Talks: 100 Strategies to Master Tricky Conversations About Money; and Tips of the Tongue: The Nonnative English Speaker’s Guide to Mastering Public Speaking.
+She is also a contributing author to several Harvard Business Review books, including Emotional Intelligence, Mental Health, and Women at Work.